Chidiemeh184/TrustCare-Health-Systems-IAM-Project/step-a-domain-structure/README.md

 ![Image](screenshots/4-Migration-Plan/phase-1.png)

 Phase 2 - Establish Forest Trust
-During phase 2, we can establish a two-way forest trust so that employees in HMI and SPHealth can access resources in TrustCare.
+During phase 2, I can establish a two-way forest trust so that employees in HMI and SPHealth can access resources in TrustCare.
+Athough this is beyond the scope of the project just showing my thinking process.
 1. Employees will have 2 accounts eg jane@hmi.com or trustcare\jane@hmi.local
-2. We will configure DNS so that the internal name is resolved to the external
+2. I will then configure DNS so that the internal name is resolved to the external
 3. Employees can access resources in TrustCare

 ![Image](screenshots/4-Migration-Plan/phase-2.png)

 Phase 3 - Migration to Child Domains
-Next we will create 2 new local domains under TrustCare forest to represent HMI and SPHealth.
+Next I will create 2 new local domains under TrustCare forest to represent HMI and SPHealth.
 The structure remains the same during this transition period.
 The goal is to migrate resources and users from HMI and SPHealth into the TrustCare domain.
 The child domains are temporary and will later be decommission.
 The following scenario will take place:
 1. Employees can use new temporary account of the child domains Eg jane@hmi.trustcare.corp
 2. This can be done in the weekend to prevent disruption
 3. Employees have access to legacy and new resources